Streetlight Improvement Program

 Capital Improvement Projects

 Capital projects are generally long-term construction projects that require survey, design, and major construction efforts to complete.
 These projects are typically initiated through the County’s CIP process.
-The projects below are currently in various stages of design and construction.
+Current projects would appear below in various stages of design and construction.

 Completed Projects